Religious Studies Department

-Within a well-rounded liberal arts program, the field of religious studies plays an important role in helping students appreciate the values and heritage of people living in the intercultural milieu of twenty-first century America.
-Among the benefits of religious studies in this era of globalization are the following opportunities:
+The field of religious studies plays an important role in helping you appreciate the values and heritage of living in the intercultural milieu of twenty-first century America.

-- to explore the "big questions" of life from a variety of perspectives;
+- Explore the "big questions" of life from a variety of perspectives

-- to deepen understanding of one's own religious tradition as well as those of different religious backgrounds;
+- Deepen your understanding of your own religious tradition as well as those of different religious backgrounds

-- to gain fuller insight into the political, economic, social and artistic behaviors that reflect religious traditions and commitments;
+- Gain fuller insight into the political, economic, social and artistic behaviors that reflect religious traditions and commitments

-- to enhance ethical awareness and promote social responsibility in personal and professional life.
+- Enhance ethical awareness and promote social responsibility in your personal and professional life

 Textual analysis, critical moral inquiry, and cultural sensitivity fostered through religious studies constitute excellent preparation not only for further graduate study in the field, but also for graduate work in law, business, and the health care professions.

-- entry level positions for lay ministers in parish settings such as pastoral worker, religious educator, liturgical coordinator, and youth minister;
+- Lay minister in a parish setting such as pastoral worker, religious educator, liturgical coordinator, or youth minister

-- entry level chaplaincy roles in such settings as high school or college campuses, hospitals or nursing homes, and correctional facilities;
+- Chaplain in such settings as high school or college campuses, hospitals or nursing homes, and correctional facilities

-Additional education toward certificate and degree programs is widely available for those who wish to dedicate themselves to the rapidly expanding field of lay ministry.
+Additional education toward certificate and degree programs is widely available if you wish to dedicate yourself to the rapidly expanding field of lay ministry.